marykohl3/Pro-Israel-Blocker/README.md

 7) Select the unzipped file
 8) Confirm that it is on

+# Companies
+Blocked companies and products are based off of http://bdslist.org/

 # Submissions
 To submit a company or product or report an issue please:
 1) Go to https://github.com/marykohl3/Pro-Israel-Blocker